Other questions you might have

 What happens if my internet connection fails temporarily and I lose my LiveChat, can I come back?

 Sometimes our connection may get broken.
-You can start a new chat but do let the officer know you have just lost connection.
-They can transfer the chat to the same officer if they are still available.
+You can start a new chat but do let us know you have just lost connection.
+We may be able to reconnect you with the same helpline officer if they are still available.

 What to do if I need urgent medical advice and I can’t contact my IBD team?

 If you need urgent medical advice, you can contact NHS 111.
+In Northern Ireland call Phone First.
 Call 999 or go to your nearest A&E in an emergency.

 What if I’m calling from outside the UK?

-You can contact us outside of the UK although our information might not be relevant to your country.
-We will not be able to call you back on an international number if you contact us.
+You can contact us from outside of the UK although our information might not be relevant to your country.
+We will not be able to call you back on an international number.
+We will not be able to send information by post outside of the UK.

 About our helpline